DevVoxelv2/Perks/README.md

 ## 📋 Overview

-NitroPerks is a comprehensive perk management system for Minecraft servers, featuring an intuitive GUI, robust database integration, and powerful admin tools.
+BoosterPerks is a comprehensive perk management system for Minecraft servers, featuring an intuitive GUI, robust database integration, and powerful admin tools.
 Perfect for survival, economy, and custom game mode servers.

 ## ✨ Key Features